JrJuni/study_everything/README.md

-# everyday
+# Everyday - The logs for my study

-The logs for my study
+AI Paper: 1~2 for a week